jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+refactor data soi -- not sure i need/want the data-attr since i \*may need a class anyway

+re-style slider containers

+continue polishing input font variation settings

+wtaf happened to yarn? i reinstalled but basically it vanished and re-adding it to path did nothing because it was gone... i think... oof.

 max-width of app on desktop and stuff... not sure what best to do

 add pic images dont get tabbed